About Maggs Day Centre

 Facts and figures

-- Maggs first opened on 21st December 1985 to look after people in Worcester who were homeless, vulnerably housed and socially isolated.
+- Maggs first opened on 21st December 1985 to support people in Worcester who were homeless, vulnerably housed or socially isolated.

 - Over 80% of the people who use Maggs Day Centre are male.
 They range in age from 18 to over 80.
 Our average age is 40.